ALib C++ Library

 3.3.1 Resource Keys

-Independent from the compilation options of ALib in respect to choosing the default character width, the string type of the category and name is fixed to NString , hence using the narrow nchar type.
-This is not in alignment with configuration data as defined in ALib Configuration .
-The rational for this is that while configuration data categories and names may be translated themselves to localized versions (preferably by defining those strings as resources!), the category and name strings of the resources are deemed to be hard-coded in the source code that accesses resources.
-As such, they are not shared with end-users, are never localized and should be using the plain 7-bit printable ASCII character set.
+Independent of the compilation options of ALib in respect to choosing the default character width, the string-type of the category and name is fixed to NString, hence using the narrow nchar type.
+This is not in alignment with configuration data as defined in ALib Configuration.
+The rationale for this is that while configuration data categories and names may be translated themselves to localized versions (preferably by defining those strings as resources!), the category and name strings of the resources are deemed to be hard-coded in the source code that accesses resources.
+As such, they are not shared with end-users, are never localized, and should be using the plain 7-bit printable ASCII character set.

 3.3.2 Restricted To String Type